Bees and toxic chemicals: Natural compounds

-Various plants are known to have pollen which is toxic to honey bees, in some cases killing the adults (e.g., Toxicoscordion), in other cases creating a problem only when passed to the brood (e.g., Heliconia).
-Other plants which have toxic pollen are Spathodea campanulata and Ochroma lagopus.
-Both the pollen and nectar of the California Buckeye (Aesculus californica) are toxic to honeybees, and it is thought that other members of the Buckeye family are also.
+Various plants have pollen toxic to honey bees, in some cases killing the adults, as in Toxicoscordion; in other cases weakening the brood, as in Heliconia.
+Other plants with toxic pollen include Spathodea campanulata and Ochroma lagopus.
+Both the pollen and nectar of the California Buckeye (Aesculus californica) are toxic to honeybees.

 Bee inebriation in pollination

-Some plants reportedly rely on using intoxicating chemicals to produce inebriated bees, and use this inebriation as part of their reproductive strategy.
-One plant that some claim uses this mechanism is the South American bucket orchid (Coryanthes sp.), an epiphyte.
-The bucket orchid attracts male euglossine bees with its scent, derived from a variety of aromatic compounds.
-The bees store these compounds in specialized spongy pouches inside their swollen hind legs, as they appear to use the scent (or derivatives thereof) in order to attract females.
+Some plants rely on using intoxicating chemicals to produce inebriated bees, and use this inebriation as part of their reproductive strategy.
+One plant that may do this is the South American bucket orchid (Coryanthes sp.), an epiphyte.
+The bucket orchid attracts male euglossine bees with its scent, derived from a variety of aromatic compounds.Assessment: The bees store these compounds in specialized spongy pouches inside their swollen hind legs, as they appear to use the scent (or derivatives thereof) in order to attract females.
 The flower is constructed in such a way as to make the surface almost impossible to cling to, with smooth, downward-pointing hairs; the bees commonly slip and fall into the fluid in the bucket, and the only navigable route out is a narrow, constricting passage that either glues a "pollinium" (a pollen sack) on their body (if the flower has not yet been visited) or removes any pollinium that is there (if the flower has already been visited).
 The passageway constricts after a bee has entered, and holds it there for a few minutes, allowing the glue to dry and securing the pollinium.
-It has been suggested that this process involves "inebriation" of the bees, but this effect has never been confirmed.
+It has been suggested that this process may involve inebriation of the bees.

-In this way, the bucket orchid passes its pollen from flower to flower.
-This mechanism is almost but not quite species specific, as it is possible for a few closely related bees to pollinate any given species of orchid, as long as the bees are similar in size and are attracted by the same compounds.